 A number of theoretical and researches approaches have been debated about the level of satisfaction of students in campus of Thailand between its antecedents of training and level of satisfaction of students.
 Many theories have been used to understand from the perspectives of academics and faculty members by trying to make a clear distinguish between the gap of student's expectation and student's real experiences received from the training camps.
 It is often use the SERVQUAL model to measure the level of satisfaction in the camps.
 Based on the model, service quality of the English camp can be measured by identifying the gaps between student's expectation of the services and their perception of the actual performance of service and the model is based on five dimensions of services.
 The first dimension of service is tangibility.
 This dimension refers to the physical characteristics associated with the service encounter.
 The example includes interior design, training room decoration, and appearance of trainers.
 The second dimension of service is reliability.
 This dimension refers to trainer's ability to deliver accurate and dependable knowledge.
 The third dimension of service is responsiveness.
 This dimension of service refers to the willingness of the trainers to assist its students by providing fast and efficient knowledge.
 The fourth dimension of service is assurance.
 This dimension of service refers to the trainers can provide a best training to students with supreme knowledge, expert, and trustworthy.
 The fifth dimension of service is empathy.
-This dimension of service.
-All of these five dimension are supposed to increase student's level of satisfaction.
+This dimension of service is the trainer's readiness to provide each students with detail attention and personal service.
+All of these five dimensions are supposed to increase student's level of satisfaction.